Southampton-RSG/2015-09-17-southampton/prerequisites.md

 #### Mac OS X

-Git will be installed automatically the first time you try to run it.
-Open  terminal and type:
+On Mac OS X 10.9 Mavericks and 10.10 Yosemite, Git will be installed automatically the first time you try to run it.
+Open a terminal and type:

 ~~~ {.code}
 git
 ~~~

+If you intend to use an earlier version of Mac OS X, please contact us before the event.

 Follow the prompts to install the Apple command line development tools.